BluBloos/python-timer/README.md

 # python-timer
-One-hot timer invoked from Python for macOS
+One-hot timer invoked from cmdline for macOS

 ## Prerequisites